 In November 2003, Kate was involved in a serious road traffic accident.
 At the time she was 11 years old.
-Her family had travelled to the UK from France to attend a family reunion.
+Her family had traveled to the UK from France to attend a family reunion.
 The car Kate was travelling in was hit on the passenger side at high speed, causing it to roll over and come to a halt.
 Kate was a rear seat passenger and having fallen asleep on the journey home she had no recollection of the collision.

 Kate initially instructed solicitors through her mother's legal expenses insurance policy.
 Over the course of the following 10 years she did not feel her case was progressing or that she was receiving suitable interim payments.
-Kate approached Mark, and Mark travelled to Paris to meet Kate in August 2014 to take over conduct of her claim.
+Kate approached Mark, and Mark traveled to Paris to meet Kate in August 2014 to take over conduct of her claim.

 Following her road traffic accident in November 2003 Kate remained in hospital for two weeks following and was diagnosed with a fracture of the right femur.
 When Kate was discharged she was confined to a wheelchair and had to sleep downstairs at a friend's home, as she still required treatment in the UK and her family had returned to France.
 Kate made frequent trips to hospital for further orthopaedic treatment and rehabilitation.